-Epstein Becker Green's cross-border transaction attorneys partner with U.S. companies that are planning to expand their presence or transfer business activities abroad or have found themselves the target of inbound foreign investment.
+Epstein Becker Green’s cross-border transactions attorneys partner with U.S. companies that are planning to expand their presence or transfer business activities abroad or have found themselves the target of inbound foreign investment.
 We also represent foreign investors and companies that wish to do business or raise capital in the United States.
 Our clients include both domestic and international companies from various industries, including health care and life sciences, financial services, hospitality, real estate, retail, and transportation.
 We have the experience, know-how, and resources necessary to handle the complex issues that arise from cross-border investments.

-Our attorneys also understand the cultural nuances, legal difficulties, and risks related to structuring foreign investments and outsourcing arrangements, as well as operating multinational businesses.
-We have capabilities in many languages, are a founding member of the International Lawyers Network , and have focused initiatives in Asia, Europe, the Middle East, and South America to assist companies doing business in the United States.
+Our cross-border transactions attorneys also understand the cultural nuances, legal difficulties, and risks related to structuring foreign investments and outsourcing arrangements, as well as operating multinational businesses.
+We have capabilities in many languages, are a founding member of the International Lawyers Network, and have focused initiatives in Asia, Europe, the Middle East, and South America to assist companies doing business in the United States.
 We know our clients’ businesses and the industries in which they operate and can recommend appropriate and effective investments and transactions, tailoring deal terms to meet our clients’ business objectives.

 Epstein Becker Green regularly counsels U.S. companies on their overseas investments and business activities.
 We represent U.S. interests in a broad range of international corporate, financial, and commercial transactions, including structuring and negotiating:

 - cross-border transactions, including acquisitions, sales, and lease arrangements

 - international financial arrangements

 Epstein Becker Green counsels public and private foreign investors on a wide array of U.S. investments.
 Foreign investors seek our advice and counsel with regard to purchasing or investing in a U.S. enterprise, whether through the direct acquisition of assets, the purchase of company shares, or some other means.